Owen Grady: Reception

 Owen Gleiberman, writing for Variety, stated that Pratt "tones down the dude factor and exudes a lean-and-mean sincerity" in Fallen Kingdom.
 Brian Bishop of The Verge considered Pratt's "familiar dumb-guy schtick" to be as equally entertaining as in Parks and Recreation and Guardians of the Galaxy.
 However, he found Pratt's scenes with Howard to be "largely chemistry-free" while stating that "one romantic moment plays as shockingly unearned".
 Regarding Dominion, Nick Bartlett of /Film wrote: "After two films insisting that this is the coolest character ever to walk the planet, Owen is uncharacteristically dour and somber, with a pretty flat performance from Pratt.
 Like or loathe him, he was a charismatic, dynamic presence in the previous films".
 Bartlett said that, possibly due to the film's large cast, Pratt "barely registers as a character anymore.
 It seems like he's phoning it in".

-In the first film, Owen keeps his raptors calm by extending his hands out toward them.
+In Jurassic World, Owen keeps his raptors calm by extending his hands out toward them.
 The pose developed into a meme in 2015, with zookeepers performing the same gesture toward modern animals.
 In Dominion, he uses this gesture on other dinosaurs as well, and teaches other characters to do the same near the end of the film when capturing Beta.
 Reviewing Dominion, Alonso Duralde of TheWrap criticized the number of instances in which Owen "controls, or attempts to control, a dinosaur by sticking his hand out in front of him.
 That's the bulk of Pratt's forgettable performance".
 Bartlett likewise found that the hand gesture "gets old very quickly.
 This was introduced in 'Jurassic World' as a way to pacify the Velociraptors that he had specifically trained, but now, it somehow works on all dinosaurs?
 It happens way too frequently and provides the basis for a particularly hackneyed attempt at pathos towards the end of the film".
 Anne Victoria Clark of Vulture found that the hand gesture makes sense, noting that modern predators can be intimidated by people using their hands.
 For Dominion, Pratt jokingly suggested that his character have one of his hands bitten off.